-Assets such as Brisbane Water, Kincumber Broadwater, Tuggerah Lake and Wyong River can be further activated to promote greater use and drive visitation.
-This includes consideration of lakefront assets, private sector investment, moorings, waterway access and infrastructure, cruising, and tours.
-An activation strategy which identifies product and infrastructure needs will support the enhancement of these assets.
+Assets such as Brisbane Water, Kincumber Broadwater, Tuggerah Lake and Wyong River can be Central Coast Council should promote and support further activated to promote greater use and drive the establishment of water based eco-tourism visitation.
+This includes consideration of lakefront products and experiences, particularly those that are assets, private sector investment, moorings, waterway unique and have potential in attracting interstate and access and infrastructure, cruising, and tours.
+An international markets.
+There is opportunity for this to activation strategy which identifies product and incorporate local seafood in the experience. infrastructure needs will support the enhancement of The Central Coast has potential to draw visitors these assets.